Joseph Nye

-Joseph Samuel Nye Jr. (born January 19, 1937) is an American political scientist.
+Joseph Samuel Nye Jr. (January 19, 1937 – May 6, 2025) was an American political scientist.
 He and Robert Keohane co-founded the international relations theory of neoliberalism, which they developed in their 1977 book Power and Interdependence.
 Together with Keohane, he developed the concepts of asymmetrical and complex interdependence.
 They also explored transnational relations and world politics in an edited volume in the 1970s.
-More recently, he pioneered the theory of soft power and explained the distinction between it and hard power.
+More recently, he pioneered the theory of soft power.
 His notion of "smart power" ("the ability to combine hard and soft power into a successful strategy") became popular with the use of this phrase by members of the Clinton Administration and the Obama Administration.
+These theories from Nye are very commonly seen in courses across the U.S., such as I.B.
+D.P.
+Global Politics.

-Nye is the former Dean of the John F. Kennedy School of Government at Harvard University, where he currently holds the position of University Distinguished Service Professor, Emeritus.
-In October 2014, Secretary of State John Kerry appointed Nye to the Foreign Affairs Policy Board.
-He is also a member of the Defense Policy Board.
-He has been a member of the Harvard faculty since 1964.
-He is a fellow of the American Academy of Arts & Sciences and a foreign fellow of The British Academy.
-He is also a member of the American Academy of Diplomacy.
+Nye was the Dean of the John F. Kennedy School of Government at Harvard University, where he later held the position of University Distinguished Service Professor, emeritus.
+In October 2014, US Secretary of State John Kerry appointed Nye to the Foreign Affairs Policy Board.
+He was also a member of the Defense Policy Board.
+He was a Harvard faculty member since 1964.
+He was a fellow of the American Academy of Arts & Sciences, a foreign fellow of the British Academy, and a member of the American Academy of Diplomacy.

 The 2011 Teaching, Research, and International Policy (TRIP) survey of over 1,700 international relations scholars ranked Nye as the sixth most influential scholar in the field of international relations in the past 20 years.
 He was also ranked as one of the most influential figures in American foreign policy.
-In 2011, Foreign Policy magazine named him on its list of top global thinkers.
-In September 2014, Foreign Policy reported that international relations scholars and policymakers both ranked Nye as one of the field's most influential scholars.
+In 2011, Foreign Policy magazine included him on its list of top global thinkers.
+In September 2014, Foreign Policy reported that international relations scholars and policymakers ranked Nye as one of the field's most influential scholars.

-Life and career

-Education

-Nye attended Morristown Prep (now the Morristown–Beard School) in Morristown, New Jersey and graduated in 1954.
-He then attended Princeton University, from where he graduated summa cum laude with a B.A. in history in 1958.
-He was a member of Phi Beta Kappa and won the Myron T. Herrick Thesis Prize.
-His senior thesis was titled "Death of a Family Firm: An Entrepreneurial History of the American Preserve Company."
-During his time at Princeton, Nye was vice president of the Colonial Club, a columnist for The Daily Princetonian, and a member of the American Whig–Cliosophic Society's Debate Panel.
-After studying Philosophy, Politics and Economics (PPE) as a Rhodes Scholar at Oxford University's Exeter College, he obtained his PhD in political science from Harvard University in 1964.
-Nye's doctoral dissertation was on regional integration in East Africa.